[Updated October 26, 2021]

 This creekside trail offers many breathtaking places to stop along your journey through this special section of wilderness, which is located about 25 miles southeast of Blue Ridge GA.

-As an enthusiastic birder, I was focused on new bird songs I wasn’t familiar with.
+As an enthusiastic watcher of Georgia birds, I was focused on new bird songs I wasn’t familiar with.
 It was then that I spotted my first-ever Yellow-throated Warbler dashing between the oak and pine trees.

 The hike to this stunning waterfall nestled in a moss-covered rock grotto is short but scenic, though the bog-like muddiness of the trail may be off-putting to some.
 For me, each step of the trails feels otherworldly somehow.